janlauber/one-click/docs/research/index.md

 ### Current Pain Points in Deploying and Managing OSS

-- Understanding the challenges users currently face, as detailed in [User Stories](research/user-stories.md) and [Personas](research/personas.md).
+- Understanding the challenges users currently face, as detailed in [User Stories](./user-stories.md) and [Personas](./personas.md).

 ### Offerings of Existing Solutions

 - How do current solutions, including hyperscalers and specific platforms like `plural.sh`, address these challenges?
-[Competitive Analysis](research/competitive-analysis.md)
+[Competitive Analysis](./competitive-analysis/plural.md)

 ### Gaps in Current Offerings

 - Identifying unaddressed needs and potential areas of improvement.
-[State of Research](research/state-of-research.md#gaps-in-current-offerings)
+[State of Research](./state-of-research.md)

 ### Differentiation of Our Solution

 - Articulating the unique value proposition of our system.
-[Benefits and Unique Features](docs/backend.md#differentiation)
+[Benefits and Unique Features](./requirements.md)

-Our approach includes surveys, case studies, and hands-on testing of various OSS frameworks, ensuring a well-rounded and comprehensive research output.

 ## Methods